A Subsampling Line-Search Method with Second-Order Results: Global convergence rate and complexity analysis

-As a final note to this section, we observe that the number of evaluations of $f_i$ and their derivatives is bounded in expectation, thanks to the result of Theorem~\ref{th:complexity0}.
+To end this section, we establish a bound in expectation on the number of evaluations of $f_i$ needed to reach a stationary point.
 Note that we must account for the additional objective evaluations induced by the line-search process (see~\cite[Theorem 8]{royer2018complexity} for details).